Pre-requisites click here

-Table 3 Landscape Components in Australian preference studies
+Table 3 Landscape Components in Australian preference surveys

-A review of Australian preference studies found that the most common landscape components were land cover (trees), land forms, water, and built forms (Table 3).
+A review of Australian preference surveys found that the most common landscape components were land cover (trees), land forms, water, and built forms (Table 3).

 Table 4 summarizes the landscape components the author has used in South Australian landscape studies.
 Naturalness and diversity have been used in most surveys as have trees and water.

-Table 4 Landscape characteristics of South Australian studies
+Table 4 Landscape components of South Australian surveys

 Landscape components are usually scored on their visual significance in the scene.
 While this can be measured objectively using surrogates such as the percentage of the scene, it is best evaluated by people scoring each scene on a 1 – 5 (low – high) scale.
 This scoring scale has been found to provide sufficient discrimination and differentiates it from the 1 – 10 rating scale.
 The landscape components are scored by groups of up to 30 people, 30 being a figure recommended in the Manchester study (Robinson et al, 1976).

-In some studies, further objective assessments of landscape components have been undertaken by the author.
+In some surveys, further objective assessments of landscape components have been undertaken by the author.
 Table 5 shows the assessments by the author in the Lake District study.